 Studio Orion (D126-O)

-For individual demos or small group programming projects, Studio Orion is a perfect fit.
-A large countertop stands for Oculus equipment use, and the room is outfitted with HTC Vive lighthouses, one rolling desk and 4 chairs.
+For individual demos or small group projects, Studio Orion is a perfect fit.
+The room is outfitted with HTC Vive lighthouses, one rolling desk and 4 chairs.

 This room can fit 2-7 people comfortably.

 Microsoft Imagine Software

 Microsoft software is now available ONLY ONLINE for students enrolled in specific IT courses.
 You can also go directly to Bellevue College’s Microsoft Imagine Academic Software Center!

 Multimedia services support Academic Affairs goals by providing reliable media and presentation technology support for college events, meetings, conferences and cultural programs for students, staff, and faculty.